A Ruby is a rare gem and being married 42 years is an uncommon blessing few experience! This will encourage you to treasure your marriage.

 That isn’t the way mine has been.

-I am a sinner saved by grace and more-often-than-not I was more ‘sinner’ than ‘grace-filled.’
+I am a sinner saved by grace and more often than not I was more ‘sinner’ than ‘grace-filled.’
 My marriage has certainly had its blissful moments but has also been rough!

-In thinking about our Ruby Anniversary, I have been thinking endlessly about rubies and what they might mean to marriage.
+I have been thinking endlessly about rubies and what they might mean to marriage.

 You reach your Ruby Anniversary on your 40th year of marriage.
 It is certainly a huge reason to celebrate!